National Astronomical Observatories of China: Fast radio bursts (FRBs)

 In 2019, FAST observation to fast radio burst (FRB) event FRB180301 reveals that the origin of FRBs should be inside the magnetosphere of designated object.
 In 2020, another FRB event FRB200428, which was later confirmed to be originated from magnetar SGR J1935+2154, was observed in detail by FAST team.
 Research suggests that a low correlation between FRBs and magnetar X-ray burst.

 Dark matter halo

 In 2020, NAOC and its collaborators performed a numerical simulation to dark matter halo between galaxies.
 This GADGET-4 simulation, with a dynamic range over 30 magnitudes, plotted a clear structure of dark matter haloes with mass ranging from earth-size to cosmological scale.
 The simulation provides a detailed universe structure under L-CDM model.

-International collaborations
+International collaboration

 NAOC took part in a wide range of International collaborations, include Square Kilometre Array (SKA), Thirty Meter Telescope (TMT), Herschel Space Observatory, and Beijing-Arizona Sky Survey (BASS), etc. Meanwhile, several NAOC developing projects are also international collaborated, including FAST.

-NAOC also started cooperation with futuristic projects like Einstein probe (EP), CSST, etc.
+NAOC also started cooperation with futuristic projects like Einstein Probe (EP), CSST, etc.

+In 2023, NAOC signed an agreement with the Pontifical Catholic University of Chile to collaborate on a space observatory in the northern Atacama Desert.
+The agreement has raised security concerns with the U.S. government.